2016–17 Fordham Rams women's basketball team

 The 2016–17 Fordham Rams women's basketball team represented Fordham University during the 2016–17 NCAA Division I women's basketball season.
 The Rams were led by sixth-year head coach Stephanie Gaitley.
 They were members of the Atlantic 10 Conference and played their home games at the Rose Hill Gymnasium.
 They finished the season 22–12, 11–5 in A-10 play to finish in fifth place.
-They advanced to the quarterfinals of the A-10 women's tournament where they lost to Saint Louis.
-They were invited to the Women's National Invitation Tournament where they defeated Georgetown in the first round before losing to Penn State in the second round.
+They advanced to the quarterfinals of the A-10 women's tournament, where they lost to Saint Louis.
+They were invited to the Women's National Invitation Tournament, where they defeated Georgetown in the first round before losing to Penn State in the second round.

 2016–17 media

-Forham Rams Sports Network
+Fordham Rams Sports Network

-Forham Rams games will be broadcast on WFUV Sports and streamed online through the Fordham Portal.
+Fordham Rams games will be broadcast on WFUV Sports and streamed online through the Fordham Portal.
 Most home games will also be featured on the A-10 Digital Network.
 Select games will be televised.